 Trail begins at Middle Parish Community Centre.

-This history trail is about exploring the development of Cork from the walled town to what was known as the Western Marshes.
+This history trail is about exploring the development of Cork from the walled town into what was known as the Western Marshes.
 The walk stops at sites such as the Quaker Meeting House to the old Mansion House to sites of old canals and quays.